vsevolod19860507/CustomFont/README.md

     static let body = CustomTextStyle(Barlow.regular, size: 17)
 }

+// Don't add cases for italic fonts, use the .italic() view modifier instead!
+// Order is important, add less bold fonts first!
+// Also add bolder fonts in addition to the ones you use to account for LegibilityWeight settings.
-fileprivate enum Barlow: String, CaseIterable, FontFamily {
+// If you need Barlow thin and regular add also extraLight and medium respectively. fileprivate enum Barlow: String, CaseIterable, FontFamily {
     static let baseName = "Barlow-"